Researchers find babies prefer the sound of other babies more than parent's voice

 I've noticed with my own children how quickly as babies and toddlers that they gravitated towards other small children, even when they spoke different languages.
 While staying with friends in Berlin my then three-year-old son played constantly with their daughter of the same age, despite neither of them being able to understand a word the other was saying.

-I've also noticed a notable change in my one-year-old daughter when she gets to be around other babies and children.
+I've also noticed a notable change in my two-year-old daughter when she gets to be around other babies and children.

 So there you have it, if you want to get your child's attention all you got to do is sound exactly like them.